bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-07-21-newsletter.md

 - [C-Lightning #4646][] makes two changes in preparation for removing old behavior.
 The first change assumes all nodes support the TLV-style encoding added in 2019 (see [Newsletter #55][news55 tlv]).
+  Only nodes that explicitly indicate they don't support TLV encoding will by treated differently.
-  The second change makes payment secrets required ([Newsletter
+  The second change makes payment secrets required (see [Newsletter
   #75][news75 payment secrets] for previous discussion and [Newsletter
   #126][news126 lnd4752] for when LND began requiring it).